jpascher/T0-Time-Mass-Duality/README.md

 *Complete verification of energy-based formulation: 99.85% average agreement with CODATA values across all calculations, 14 new testable predictions.
 Proof that pure energy formulation works.*

 **[Mathematical Core Formulations of Time-Mass Duality Theory](pdf/MathZeitMasseLagrangeEn.pdf)**
-*Essential mathematical formulations of energy-based theory with complete Lagrangian densities and universal T0 parameter ξ ≈ 1.33 × 10⁻⁴ from Higgs physics.*
+*Essential mathematical formulations of energy-based theory with complete Lagrangian densities and universal T0 scale ratio ξ from Higgs physics.*

 ### Quantum Mechanics and Quantum Computing (Applications of Energy Formulation)